Shura didn't sleep.

 Osiris didn't answer immediately.

-He stepped away from the window.
+He moved away from the window.

 He stopped near the bed.